DLR-AMR/t8code/scripts/README.md

 #### pre-commit

+This script checks for common mistakes like indentation, typos, wrong macros and error messages.
+Create a link to this script via `ln -s ../../scripts/pre-commit .git/hooks/pre-commit`.
-This script should be copied to your `.git/hooks` folder. `git` then automatically checks the indentation of committed files and prevents you from committing wrongly indented files.
-See [Git indentation workflow](https://github.com/DLR-AMR/t8code/wiki/Coding-Guideline#git-indentation-workflow).
+`git` then automatically checks added files and prevents you from committing files with mistakes which will not pass the CI.

 #### check_valgrind.sh